trustoverip/spec-up-t-website/docs/tools/spec-up-t-editor-user-guide.md

 ### Workflow 6: Using Reference Sets for Quick Setup

 1. **Navigate to External Specs Manager** from the repository navigation
-2. **Select "Reference Sets"** option (alongside Single and Bulk Import)
+2. **Select "Reference Sets"** option
-3. **Review available sets**:
-   - Read the title and description of each set
-   - Check the number of references included
-   - Note the creator and date for quality assessment
-4. **Preview sets of interest**:
-   - Click "Preview" to examine the complete contents
-   - Review the list of specifications included
-   - Check that the repositories and URLs are relevant to your project
+3. **Browse and preview sets** to find relevant collections for your project
-5. **Import selected sets**:
-   - Use "Import" for quick addition without preview
-   - Or use "Import References" from the preview modal
-   - Review the import summary showing what was added and what was skipped
+4. **Import selected sets** using either quick import or preview-then-import
-6. **Verify the import**:
+5. **Verify the import** results and address any duplicates
-   - Check the main external specifications list
-   - Ensure all expected references were added
-   - Address any duplicate notifications
-7. **Save your configuration** with a descriptive commit message
-8. **Run a health check** to validate all imported references
+6. **Save your configuration** and run a health check to validate references

+For detailed steps on using Reference Sets, see the [Reference Sets Method](#reference-sets-method) section.

 ### Workflow 7: Regular Maintenance